 - View larger graphs – If you want to expand one of the graphs into a separate window, you can access our “Large Left Graph” or “Large Right Graph” feature from the View menu in the top toolbar.

-- In the left panel, on top you can have more control of the main slider.
-You can see the numeric values associated with points on the slider and directly input numeric values to set the slider level.
+- More control of the main slider - You’ll see the units associated with the slider and the numeric values of points along the slider.
+You can directly input numeric values to set the slider level to a specific value of your choice (within range).
 Scroll down to change and explore the related sliders.
 Click on the triangle to the left of each slider title to see a brief description of the slider.

-- In the right panel, you can see a graph relevant to the main slider for the group and selected among other Related Graphs.
+- Related graphs - In the right panel, you’ll see a graph relevant to the main slider as well as a choice of additional Related Graphs.
 These are useful to reference in order to examine the changes that occur from moving the sliders in this view.
-Select from the dropdown list of Related Graphs on top.
+Select from the dropdown list of Related Graphs to view other graphs.
+You will still be able to see your slider moves impact the main graphs as well.

-- You can access more detailed information about the slider through the information button.
-This is the same information that is found for this topic here in the En-ROADS User Guide.
+- Help - You can access more detailed information about the slider through the information button.
+This is the same information that is found for this topic in the En-ROADS User Guide.

 Top Toolbar Features¶